italoosorio/SilkBuilder-Doc/how_to/content_template.md

 ## Data Renderer

-If the data formating patterns fall short of what is expected then a function can be designated to create the desire effect.
+It is possible to utilize a function if the data formatting patterns fall short of expectations,  to create the desired effect.
 This is used in the following way:

 ```javascript
 {firstName|fn:formatName}
 ```

-In this case the function should received the property value and should return a text value.
+In this case, the function should receive the property value and return a text value.

 ```javascript
 /*